wangziqi2013/wangziqi2013.github.io/_posts/2019-09-01-tag-tables.markdown

 to describe the number of blocks in the range; A row offset (6 bits) to specify the beginning of the range in the DRAM row, and a dirty bit to indicate whether any of these blocks are dirty.
 Four descriptors can be stored within one compressed leaf node, which sums up to 12 bytes.
 Such a leaf node can describe the same row layout as long as there are less than five consecutive regions in a physical page, saving both storage and lookup latency.

+On insertion of a new block into a compressed leaf entry, the tag walker should ensure that the number of regions do not exceed four, because otherwise the leaf entry has to be expanded to the full-sized entry, and in the case of level-3 or -4 leaf nodes, be assigned new internal nodes as parents.
+To achieve this, the paper suggests that the tag walker map blocks to consecutive locations in the DRAM cache as much as possible.
+Even in the case of an expansion, however, the insertion operation still occurs off the critical path as a background task.